 Dogs were used on farms, in the military, and for hunting, fighting, ratting and baiting.
 That’s not to say they are no longer used for those purposes.
 But, let’s face it, most aren’t.

-There are those who support the practice, but believe the term tail bobbing is less offensive than docking…even though it is the same thing.
+Bobbed tail vs. docked tail?
+There are those who support the practice, but believe the term tail bobbing is less offensive than docking, even though it is the same thing.

-There are 50-70 breeds that have their docked tails.
+Fifty to seventy breeds have their docked tails.
 Most are in the Terrier and Spaniel families.

 Interestingly, breeds called “designer dogs” that at one time were called “mutts,” such as the Schnoodle, (Schnauzer/Poodle mix) are making tail docking and ear cropping a part of their new “standard” look.

-In some cases, selective breeding and nature has taken care of tail docking.
+In some cases, selective breeding and nature have taken care of tail docking.
 There are several breeds where puppies are born, without tails.

-The ones we are most familiar with include: Australian Shepherd, Australian Stumpy Tail Cattle Dog, Brittany Spaniel, Danish Swedish Farmdog, Jack Russell Terrier, Schipperke and Pembroke Welsh Corgi.
+The ones we are most familiar dog breeds with docked tails include Australian Shepherd, Australian Stumpy Tail Cattle Dog, Brittany Spaniel, Danish Swedish Farmdog, Jack Russell Terrier, Schipperke, and Pembroke Welsh Corgi.

 Many of those are due to a gene mutation called C189G.
-Basically, their tails were bred off them.
+Their tails were bred off them.